 Our 2017 Conservation Day

-Our 2017 Conservation Day will be held on Wednesday 22nd November at The Chantry House, Henley on Thames.
-Speakers will include Michael Dunn, Principal Inspector of Historic Buildings and Areas for Historic England, Joe Thompson, Carpenter in Residence at Weald & Downland Living Museum, Simon Corbey, Associate Director of The Alliance of Sustainable Building Products and Steve Finney.
-The theme for the day will be timber-framed buildings and materials.
-If you are interested in attending, please send an email to email@example.com to book a place.
-Click here for our flyer.
+Our 2017 Conservation Day was held on Wednesday 22nd November at The Chantry House, Henley on Thames.
+The theme for the day was timber-framed buildings and materials.
+Speakers included Michael Dunn, Principal Inspector of Historic Buildings and Areas for Historic England, Joe Thompson, Carpenter in Residence at Weald & Downland Living Museum, Simon Corbey, Associate Director of The Alliance of Sustainable Building Products and Steve Finney, a traditionally trained carpenter and joiner.
+Click here for further details.
+If you are interested in attending our next event, please don't hesitate to contact us.

 IHBC South Branch Summer Seminar